Keyword Mapping for SEO: What You Need to Know in 2021

 And in Brandwatch you can set up signals around your brand in the same way.

-A great way to get new marketing, brand and content ideas is to look to the most influential people sharing your content – or the content within your niche – and analyze what they are sharing and saying.
+A great way to get new marketing, brand, and content ideas is to look to the most influential people sharing your content – or the content within your niche.

 Brandwatch Consumer Research is great for this, but BuzzSumo also has some very illuminating influencer features.